 We were lucky to be able to admire the manta rays.
 They are, it seems, less numerous than in the past.
 The previous week, tourists went several times to the site without noticing one.

-Finally, this beautiful first day in Sangalaki ended in pain for me.
-A stingray (in other words, a beast stingray with blue dots very common in these tropical waters, miniature cousin but venomous harmless large mantas-rays), stashed in the sand, at the edge of the beach, stuck me his poisonous sting in the left foot while I regained the boat.
+Finally, this so beautiful first day in Sangalaki ended in pain, for me.
+I was stung by a stingray.
+In other words, a beast stingray with blue dotsThis is a very common species in these tropical waters, a miniature but venomous cousin of the harmless large manta rays.
+Hidden in the sand, at the edge of the beach, it stabbed me with its poisonous sting in my left foot while I was returning to the boat.

 I was wearing my diving boots and walking carefully.
 The stinger went through the side of my foot, near the little toe, just above the rubber of my sole.

 The rangers who guard the island since the Sangalaki resort is closed brought a tub of very hot water to relieve the excruciating pain.
 Ah... this reminds me of my Rescue !
 Yes, the venom of stingrays (is thermolabile, which means that its toxicity decreases at a certain temperature.

 Then, I gritted my teeth on the boat until we got back to Derawan.
 You can't see it at all on the picture below, but I'm hurting, really hurting.

 I am brave in the midst of all these solicitous Americans, and I even find the strength to grimace a smile and raise my fingers like the Indonesians every time they get their picture taken, but this return has been a torture.

 I was the attraction of the day in the village.
 A nice lady took me on her motorcycle to the small clinic where, by chance, a doctor was present that day.
 A young woman who spoke perfect English, who took care of me.